Leonia NJ Illegal BB Gun Possession Defense Attorneys

 Paintball Guns, BB Guns, and Airsoft Guns Charges in New Jersey

-It is hard to believe, but BB guns, Airsoft guns, and paintball guns are considered prohibited weapons in New Jersey and can cause serious legal problems if these weapons are possessed without a lawful permit or firearms ID card.
+It is difficult to imagine, but BB guns, Airsoft guns, and paintball guns are considered prohibited weapons in New Jersey and can cause serious legal problems if these weapons are possessed without a lawful permit or firearms ID card.
 Under N.J.S.A.
 2C:39-1, these weapons are considered firearms in New Jersey.
-Charges such as possession of a handgun without a permit (third degree), unlawful possession of a weapon (2nd degree), and possession of a weapon for an unlawful purpose can arise even with an item as minor as an Airsoft gun.
+Charges such as possession of a handgun without a permit (third degree), unlawful possession of a weapon, and possession of a weapon for an unlawful purpose (2nd degree) can arise even with an item as minor as an Airsoft gun.
 And second degree charges in New Jersey can result in between five and 10 years in New Jersey State Prison.
 They also have a presumption of incarceration (even when the defendant has no prior criminal record).
 Moreover, the Graves Act covers firearms offenses in New Jersey and requires mandatory jail time and parole ineligibility even for first-time offenders.